-The Portfolio pay Janus Capital an investment advisory fee rate that may adjust up or down based on the Portfolio's performance relative to its benchmark index.
+The Portfolio pays Janus Capital an investment advisory fee rate that may adjust up or down based on the Portfolio's performance relative to its benchmark index.

-The investment advisory fee rate paid to Janus Capital by the Portfolio consists of two components: (1) a base fee calculated by applying the contractual fixed rate of the advisory fee to the Portfolio's average daily net assets during the previous month (the "Base Fee Rate"), plus or minus (2) a performance-fee adjustment (the "Performance Adjustment")
+The investment advisory fee rate paid to Janus Capital by the Portfolio consists of two components: (1) a base fee calculated by applying the contractual fixed rate of the advisory fee to the Portfolio's average daily net assets during the previous month (the "Base Fee Rate"), plus or minus (2) a performance-fee adjustment (the "Performance Adjustment") calculated by applying a variable rate of up to 0.15% (positive or negative) to the Portfolio's average daily net assets based on the Portfolio's relative performance compared to the cumulative investment record of its benchmark index over a 36-month performance measurement period or shorter time period, as applicable.
+The investment advisory fee rate is calculated daily and paid monthly.

 The investment performance of the Portfolio's Service Shares for the performance measurement period is used to calculate the Performance Adjustment.
-The Portfolio's Base Fee Rate prior to any performance adjustment (expressed as an annual rate) is 0.64%, and the Portfolio's benchmark index used in the calculation is the MSCI All Country World ex-U.S. Index.
+The Portfolio's Base Fee Rate prior to any performance adjustment (expressed as an annual rate) is 0.64%, and the Portfolio's benchmark index used in the calculation is the Russell 1000 Growth Index®.
+Effective May 1, 2020, the Core Growth Index was eliminated from the Performance Adjustment calculation for the Portfolio..

 No Performance Adjustment is applied unless the difference between the Portfolio's investment performance and the cumulative investment record of the Portfolio's benchmark index is 0.50% or greater (positive or negative) during the applicable performance measurement period.
-The Base Fee Rate is subject to an upward or downward Performance Adjustment for every full 0.50% increment by which the Portfolio outperforms or underperforms its benchmark index, up to the Portfolio's full performance rate of ±7.00%.
+The Base Fee Rate is subject to an upward or downward Performance Adjustment for every full 0.50% increment by which the Portfolio outperforms or underperforms its benchmark index, up to the Portfolio's full performance rate of $\pm 5.00\%$.
 Because the Performance Adjustment is tied to a Portfolio's relative performance compared to its benchmark index (and not its absolute performance), the Performance Adjustment could increase Janus Capital's fee even if the Portfolio's Shares lose value during the performance measurement period and could decrease Janus Capital's fee even if the Portfolio's Shares increase in value during the performance measurement period.
-For purposes of computing the Base Fee Rate and the Performance Adjustment, net assets are averaged over different periods (average daily net assets during the previous month for the Base Fee Rate, versus average daily net assets during the performance Adjustment).
+For purposes of computing the Base Fee Rate and the Performance Adjustment, net assets are averaged over different periods (average daily net assets during the previous month for the Base Fee Rate, versus average daily net assets during the performance measurement period for the Performance Adjustment).
 Performance of the Portfolio is calculated net of expenses whereas the Portfolio's benchmark index does not have any fees or expenses.
 Reinvestment of dividends and distributions is included in calculating both the performance of a Portfolio and the Portfolio's benchmark index.

 The Portfolio's prospectuses and statement(s) of additional information contain additional information about performance-based fees.
-The amount shown as advisory fees on the Statement of Operations reflects the Base Fee Rate plus/minus any Performance Adjustment.
-For the period ended June 30, 2021, the performance adjusted investment advisory fee rate before any waivers and/or reimbursements of expenses is 0.77%.
+The amount shown as advisory fees on the Statement of Operations reflects the Base Fee

+Rate plus/minus any Performance Adjustment.
+For the period ended June 30, 2021, the performance adjusted investment advisory fee rate before any waivers and/or reimbursements of expenses is 0.50%.